x

 Email Retention Guide

-The purpose of the Email Retention Guide is to familiarize our University employee community with the current e-mail system retention policy while giving guidance on what additional steps can be taken to safeguard email records beyond the established limitations in a supported manner if needed.
+The purpose of the Email Retention Guide is to familiarize our University employee community with the current email system retention policy and provide guidance on additional steps that can be taken to safeguard email records beyond the established limitations in a supported manner, if needed.

 Procedures and Responsibilities

-The retention settings are designed to comply with the established Standard Administrative Procedures (SAP 29.01.03.10.01 sect.
-19.9-19.15) that govern the storage of email on the central mail system.
+The retention settings are designed to comply with the established Standard Administrative Procedures (SAP 29.01.03.10.01, sect.
+19.9-19.15), which govern the storage of email on the central mail system.
 The complete Standard Administrative Procedure (SAP) may be found at:

-As required by SAP 29.01.03.10.01, TAMIU has set the following retention policies for the mailboxes stored on University’s e-mail servers (Microsoft Office 365):
+As required by SAP 29.01.03.10.01, TAMIU has set the following retention policies for the mailboxes stored on the University’s email servers (Microsoft Office 365):

-E-mails 30 days old (from date it was received/sent) will be deleted automatically from the following top-level system default email folders and subfolders: Inbox, Sent Items, Junk Emails, Additional subfolders.
+• Emails 30 days old (from the date they were received/sent) will be automatically deleted from the following top-level system default email folders and subfolders: Inbox, Sent Items, Junk Emails, and Any Additional Subfolders.

-Email users are encouraged to consult with the State of Texas and The Texas A&M University System retention rules to determine which approach is best for them.
-Visit the approved System Records Retention Schedule here: https://studylib.net/doc/8809337/tamus-records-retention---the-texas-aandm-university-system.
+Email users are encouraged to consult with the State of Texas and the Texas A&M University System retention rules to determine which approach is best for them.
+Visit the approved TAMUS Records Retention Schedule to learn more.

-Email users who have a need that this guide does not address to meet their unique email retention needs are invited to contact the OIT Help Desk and our team will work to tailor an adequate approach.
+Email users who have a need that this guide does not address, and who require a tailored approach to meet their unique email retention needs, are invited to contact the OIT Help Desk.
+Our team will work to provide an adequate solution.

 Option 1 "Online Archive" - 365 days